 Focus on your hands for a bit.
 Focus on your breathing for a bit.
 Focus on the shape of the chair you are using.
 Focus on your hands again.
 Focus on the shape of your socks.
 Focus on how lightly your hands are touching.
 Focus on the stillness of the room.
 Keep rotating.

 Weirdly, whenever I feel distracted and have trouble focusing, I start rotating.
 It improves my perception greatly.
 I often feel the cycle when I have rotated to focus on the back of my shirt.
-Yeah, I don’t get it but it is amazing.
+Yeah, I don’t get it, but it is amazing.

-The cycle, or tide, creates a wave that can be felt anywhere in the body.
+The cycle, or tide, creates a wave that is palpable anywhere in the body.
 If you felt it in your head, try to feel it on your hips or thighs.
 Try separating it from the motility of breath in your rib cage.
 Try it on someone else.
 Many people find it easiest to feel on the thighs, where the motion is greatest.
 Also, have them lay on their back and put your hand behind their head.
 Feel that bump at the base of their head.
 Does it creep up and down in your hand?

 I’d love your feedback